Clinical Policy Bulletin: Diabetes Tests, Programs and Supplies

 Aetna considers the long-term (greater than 72 hours) therapeutic use of continuous glucose monitoring devices medically necessary as an adjunct to fingerstick testing of blood glucose in adults aged 25 years and older with type 1 diabetes, and for younger persons with type 1 diabetes who have had recurrent episodes of severe hypoglycemia (defined as hypoglycemia (blood glucose less than 50 mg/dL) with unawareness that required assistance from another person to administer oral carbohydrate, glucagon, or other resuscitative actions) despite appropriate modifications in insulin regimen and compliance with frequent self-monitoring (at least 4 fingersticks/day).
 Long-term use of continuous glucose monitoring devices is considered experimental and investigational for all other indications.

-Aetna considers experimental and investigational the use of continuous glucose monitors for monitoring blood glucose in nondiabetic persons following gastric bypass surgery because there is insufficient evidence of the clinical benefits of this approach.
+Aetna considers experimental and investigational the use of continuous glucose monitors for nesidioblastosis (primary islet cell hypertrophy) and for monitoring blood glucose in nondiabetic persons following gastric bypass surgery because there is insufficient evidence of the clinical benefits of this approach for these indications.

 Biostator® Artificial Pancreas: